ehr-lshtm/template-stata/README.md

-# stata-template
+# EHR group template for Stata

 ## Purpose

 A template to begin a project with Stata.
-[Click here](https://github.com/ehr-lshtm/stata-template/generate) to use this template, then replace this text with a desription of your project.
+[Click here](https://github.com/ehr-lshtm/template-stata/generate) to use this template, then replace this text with a desription of your project.

 ## Untracked files